 - There are two huge waterproof mats to lie on comfortably.
 Plus, they clean them (the whole boat, really) constantly so they’re neither dirty nor wet.

-- It has a small toilet, also always clean, where you won’t miss being on land.
+- It has a small toilet that’s always kept clean, so you’ll barely miss having a proper bathroom on land.

-- Both at the bow and on the upper deck (you read that right, there is an upper deck) there’s an area for sun and another for shade.
+- Both the bow and the upper deck (you read that right, there is an upper deck) have a sunny area and a shaded area.

-- It has a kitchen where the chef will whip up wonders you wouldn’t even imagine.
+- It has a kitchen where the chef will whip up dishes you’d never expect on a boat.

-- Food, breakfast, dinner (sometimes even a surprise snack), unlimited water and juices, and almost unlimited beer and rum.
+- Breakfast, lunch, and dinner are included, sometimes with a surprise snack too, as well as unlimited water and juices and almost unlimited beer and rum.

 And if all that weren’t enough, the boat is equipped with two kayaks, a paddleboard, snorkel masks and fins, books, and balls to play with on the different islands.